stenionobres/AspNetCoreIdentityLab/README.md

 The **image 02** shown a process that transforms the data from ResourceCollection class in authorizations that are stored in database tables of ASP.NET Core Identity.
 The [ResourceController](./AspNetCoreIdentityLab.Api/Controllers/ResourceController.cs) class mounts a json response that can be used by the application for list the features that can be authorized to a specific user or to a specific role.

 The json response has the resources and policies for application.
-After user from application associate other users with resources or roles with resources the controllers below can be use to store the data:
+So, the admin user should associate other users with resources or roles.
+The controllers below can be used to store the data:

 * [PolicyController](./AspNetCoreIdentityLab.Api/Controllers/PolicyController.cs): should be used to save policies;
 * [RoleController](./AspNetCoreIdentityLab.Api/Controllers/RoleController.cs): should be used to save roles;